Introduction: Pallet Dining Table With Solar Lights

 Step 5: Add Planks to the Sides Between the Legs

 This is the part where I've been lucky to get a very long pallet.
 I managed to get 2 boards that could fit between the legs in the entire length of the table.
 If you don't have boards of this size then you can replace them by several smaller boards.
-However since those boards are used to consolidate the structure of the table, try to keep them centered so that they can tidy the larger boards used as the skeleton of the table top.
+However since those boards are used to consolidate the structure of the table, try to keep them centered so that they can consolidate the two larger boards used as the skeleton of the table top.

 Also add boards between the legs in width so that the sides of the table are just one flat surface.